 Abrash: The word used to describe the variations in color found within a single color in an Oriental rug.
 It refers to the hue or color change found on many older rugs, particularly those rugs woven by nomad tribes.
 While abrash is commonly seen in tribal nomadic rugs and in some modern Oriental rugs are intentionally woven with the color variation.
 The variations in color are usually the result of inconsistent dyeing of the wool, or through the introduction of a new wool batch while weaving the carpet.
 Generally some abrash is desirable in tribal carpets and very undesirable in "city" carpets.

-Afshar: A Turkic speaking nomadic and settled people living mostly in southern Iran.
-The Afshar make mostly small rugs and saddlebags, animal trappings.
+Afshar: The Afshar make mostly small rugs and saddlebags, animal trappings.
 Tones of deep blue, red, gold and ivory are most often encountered in Afshar rugs.

 Agra: The capital of the Moghul dynasty in north central India which reached its golden age in culture, architecture and carpet weaving during the 16th and 17th centuries.
 From 1850, an organized structure of workshops began being established in Agra, weaving large rugs in square formats which were designed with all over floral patterns.
 Structurally they have a cotton foundation, are double wefted and use the asymmetrical knot.
 Some cotton rugs were woven as well.

 All-over design: A term used to describe the pattern of rugs whose fields have no central medallion.
 An even repeating design throughout the field.